g-kakareko/COP5725_K-Truss/README.md

 * The In memory top-down decomposition

 The data folder contains the graph examples described in Table 1.
-The input files need to follow the standart described below
+The input files need to follow the standard described below
 #### Input
 ``
 1st line:	n m	// #vertices, #edges <Enter>